f-forcher/structured-gen-rust/README.md

 ## What is it
 This proof of concept demonstrates efficient $O(1)$ structured sampling from a regular grammar format from an LLM.
-This helps in constructing reliable and efficient AI agents communicating through standardized formats, without resorting to "beg" them in custom prompts.
+This helps in constructing reliable and efficient AI agents communicating through standardized formats, without resorting to unreliable custom prompts that can only return a probabilistic output rather than a hard guarantee.

 # How to run
 A small CLI application is provided to test the algorithm.
 You can either run it locally, inside a devcontainer,